From ‘Socha Na Tha’ to ‘Love Aaj Kal’: Where is the gifted filmmaker Imtiaz Ali heading towards?

 He is a gifted director and there’s no doubt about it.
 So watching him waste his time and energy making films like ‘Jab Harry Met Sejal’ and ‘Love Aaj Kal’ is downright painful.
 Also, the director needs to work on his female characters.
 Its high time he gave us a character like Veera (Alia’s character in ‘Highway’).

-I have a heartfelt request from him, please make films only when you actually have a story to tell, don’t do it for the sake of others.
+Imtiaz, I have a heartfelt request, please make films only when you actually have a story to tell.
+Don’t do it for the sake of others.
 We all know earning money and fame is not your agenda.
 You are here solely for the love of cinema and we absolutely love you for that.
 Please give us our old Imtiaz back.